This information explains exercises you can do to regain your range of motion after your sentinel lymph node biopsy or lumpectomy.

 Deep breathing can help you relax and ease discomfort and tightness around your incision (surgical cut).
 This is also a good exercise to help relieve tension.

 To do this exercise, sit comfortably in a chair and take a slow, deep breath in through your nose.
 Let your chest and belly expand.
-Now, exhale slowly through your mouth.
+Now, breathe out slowly through your mouth.
 You can repeat this several times.Back to top

-The shoulder roll is a good beginning exercise, since it provides a gentle stretch to your chest and shoulder muscles.
+The shoulder roll is a good exercise to start off with since it provides a gentle stretch to your chest and shoulder muscles.
 Do this exercise at least once a day or as directed by your healthcare provider

 - Stand or sit comfortably with your arms relaxed at your sides (see Figure 1).